 Phase 2: The International Launch of the Famicom – The Birth of the NES

 With the Famicom’s remarkable success in Japan, Nintendo set its sights on the international market.
-However, they were well aware that launching in a market still recovering from the ‘video game crash’ of 1983 would be challenging.
-They needed a strategy that distinguished them from the competition, and the plan they developed was quite ingenious.
+However, they knew that launching in a market still recovering from the ‘video game crash’ of 1983 would be challenging.
+They needed a strategy that distinguished them from the competition, and their plan was quite ingenious.

 Nintendo decided to rebrand the Famicom for its Western release.
-They redesigned the console to look more like a VCR, less like a ’toy’, and more like a piece of home electronics.
+They redesigned the console to look more like a VCR, less like a ’toy,’ and more like a piece of home electronics.
 This was a critical decision, given the widespread perception in America at the time that video games were a fad that had come and gone.
-With this move, Nintendo aimed to shake off the industry’s tainted reputation and position their product as an entertainment system for the whole family, rather than just a ‘game machine.’
+With this move, Nintendo aimed to shake off the industry’s tainted reputation and position its product as an entertainment system for the whole family rather than just a ‘game machine.’

 Thus, the Nintendo Entertainment System (NES) was born.
-The system launched in the United States in 1985 and came bundled with a light gun for a shooting game, ‘Duck Hunt,’ and a ‘Robotic Operating Buddy’ (R.O.B.), as Nintendo attempted to sell it as more of a home entertainment system.
+The system was launched in the United States in 1985.
+It came bundled with a light gun for a shooting game, ‘Duck Hunt,’ and a ‘Robotic Operating Buddy’ (R.O.B.), as Nintendo attempted to sell it as more of a home entertainment system.
 Interestingly, the star of the show was an unassuming plumber in a bright red hat and overalls.
-‘Super Mario Bros.’, included with the console, quickly became a defining title for the system.
+‘Super Mario Bros.,’ included with the console, quickly became a defining title for the system.

-This new model allowed for an unprecedented variety of games to be developed and played on a single system.
-Titles like ‘Metroid,’ ‘The Legend of Zelda,’ and ‘Final Fantasy’ found their beginnings on the NES and went on to become enduring franchises.
+This new model allowed an unprecedented variety of games to be developed and played on a single system.
+Titles like ‘Metroid,’ ‘The Legend of Zelda,’ and ‘Final Fantasy’ began on the NES and became enduring franchises.
 It’s not an exaggeration to say that Nintendo and the NES laid the foundations for the multi-billion dollar video game industry we know today.

 Yet, what’s truly fascinating is how the NES, and video game consoles in general, started to influence other aspects of computing and, surprisingly, even cybersecurity, which we’ll delve into in our next section.